SupremeDonut/osu-discord-rich-presence/README.md

 - Rename `.env.example` to `.env` and fill in the necessary information
   - `PLAYER_ID` is your osu! player id
   - `CLIENT_ID` and `CLIENT_SECRET` is the id and secret from your OAuth application
+  - `OSU_PATH` and `GOSUMEMORY_PATH` are the file locations for osu! and gosumemory respectively, and will run those programs if specified

 ### Running